cybrown/runpack/README.md

  * History API fallback enabled by default
  * Proxy unresolved requests to a backend server
  * Simple favicon support for dev server, production files and archive
+ * Tree shaking (for Typescript, configure es2015 modules in the tsconfig.json file)